-Develop your own Professional Social Media Guidelines: The purpose of a social media policy is to inform clients, constituents, colleagues and others about when, how and why you use social media in a professional capacity.
-This is not a policy for your agency, but one that you employ as a practitioner, professional, and/or educator.
-This is a recommended practice per NASW Tech Standard 2.10 (NASW, 2017) and fits with the NASW Code of Ethics standards of informed consent with clients.
+Develop your own Professional Social Media Guidelines

+The purpose of a social media policy is to inform clients, constituents, colleagues and others about when, how and why you use social media in a professional capacity.
+This is not a policy for your agency, but one that you employ as an individual practitioner, professional, and/or educator.
+This is a recommended practice per NASW Tech Standard 2.10 - Social Media Policy (NASW, 2017b) and fits with the NASW Code of Ethics (2017a) standards of informed consent with clients (1.3e-i), respect with colleagues (2.1), and when conducting supervision and consultation (3.1).
 While there are no set standards for what should be included in a social media policy or how it should be communicated with clients, colleagues, or constituents, we encourage students, educators, and practitioners to include the benefits of social media as well as potential challenges.
 The following steps provide a guide for developing a social media policy that can be used by students or practitioners: